I was half in a band for about six years.

 In those early days, I hated the nagging feeling that a certain high thought or idea might be worth writing down.

-Here’s something I once wrote while high years later:
+Here’s something I wrote while high years later:

 “Then I started using medical weed, and everything flipped: I felt like I was wasting my high time if I had to write or do anything other than be entertained.